-The essential experimental problem for the GCP is how best to study effects of the hypothesized global consciousness in data dominated by random noise.
-The solution is a two-stage research program.
-First, the replication series, which we refer to as the formal experiment, yields an aggregate score which estimates the overall significance of the composite hypothesis against the null hypothesis.
-The formal experiment is ongoing, and it can be likened to a continuing meta-analysis which updates the significance of a measured effect size with each new event.
+A major challenge for the GCP is how to study effects of the hypothesized global consciousness in data dominated by random noise.
+Our solution is a two-stage research program.
+First, the replication series, which we refer to as the formal experiment, yields an aggregate score that estimates the overall significance of the composite hypothesis against the null hypothesis.
+The formal experiment is ongoing, and it can be likened to a continuing meta-analysis, which updates the significance of a measured effect size with each new event.

-The formal series is the foundation for a broader research program to examine parametric details and potential models.
-We characterize the data based on the fundamental RNG trial scores: the second-by-second outputs for each RNG in the network.
-Whereas the event Z-scores concisely summarize the formal result, the trials index a complete description of the experiment: trial values with their time-stamps for each device, the geographical position of the RNGs, and the event labels.
+The formal series, assessed by Z-scores representing the events, is the foundation for a broader research program to examine parametric details and potential models.
+We can also characterize the data based on the fundamental RNG trial scores: the second-by-second outputs during the events, for each RNG in the network.
+Whereas the event Z-scores concisely summarize the formal result, the trial scores index a complete description of the experiment: trial values with their time stamps for each device, the geographical position of the RNGs, and the event labels.
 A trial-level description permits analysis of any aspect of the experiment.